 Students are expected to be neat, clean, and appropriately dressed for school.
 As our students go outside at recess throughout the year, they are expected to come to school adequately dressed for all types of New England weather including footwear.
 We ask your thoughtful cooperation in maintaining high standards of dress and appearance.

 In addition to regular school days, daily dress applies to class trips and after-school activities, as well as school-sponsored events held off campus.

 All clothing worn by girls and boys is to be of a solid color, striped or have an over-all print.
 School clothing, including undershirts, is to be free of writing, numerals, graphics, camouflage or cartoons.
 All blouses or shirts are to have sleeves.
 Tank tops, strapless tops, halters or tops exposing cleavage or bare midriffs are not to be worn.
 Torn, slit or cut-off jeans are not to be worn to school, and shorts and skirts must be to the knee or longer, including when worn with leggings.
 Leggings are not to be worn as pants alone.

 Pant length must be above the sole of the shoes.
-Over-sized pants or pants worn well below the waist are not appropriate.
+Overly large or overly tight pants, or pants worn well below the waist are not appropriate.
 Athletic pants (including sweat pants or shorts) are not allowed for classroom wear.

 School shoes are to be comfortable, flat-soled shoes that will stay on during outdoor play.
-Flip-flops and heelies with wheels are not to be worn in school.
+Flip-flops or oversized shoes and boots are not accepted.
 Shoelaces are to be tied.
 In some classes parents may be asked to provide indoor shoes for their children.

 Hats are not to be worn in the building.
 Hair must be cut so it falls above the eyebrows and be kept out of the eyes.
 Hair dye is not allowed.
 Ear piercing is allowed, but other piercings are not.
 Earrings may be no longer than two inches in length.